ctr-l/digital-garden/_notes/Tallinn Manual.md

 >**Lex ferenda** - the law as it should be

 So, the Tallinn Manual is a restatement of *lex lata*, rather than *lex ferenda*.

+Nevertheless, some critics have noted that state practices at times differ from the law as recognised by the group of experts through the Manual.[^2]

 ## Contents
 ### Part I
 Part I of the Manual deals with general international law and cyber space.
-This section includes rules on [[conceptsINDEX|concepts]] such as [[sovereignty]], jurisdiction and due diligence.
+This section includes rules on [[conceptsINDEX|concepts]] such as [[sovereignty]], jurisdiction and [[due diligence]].
 ### Part II
 Part II deals with specialised regimes of international law and cyber space, such as international human rights law and international telecommunications law.
 ### Part III